friederikewild/eyewellbeing.com/_pages/coaching.md

 Thank you for your interest in improving your Eye Wellbeing with me.

+The aim is to prevent or reduce eye fatigue and vision stress which appear with symptoms of

+* headaches
+* dry, tired, itching and/or burning eyes
+* fading eye sight
+* increased sensitivity to light

+These symptoms can decrease your productivity and your happiness at your workplace and your daily life.
+Therefore learning simple precautions can improve your wellbeing significantly, not only for your eyes.
+Working with the computer will feel easier as well with relaxed and refreshed eyes.

-I currently offer in London:
+### I currently offer in London:

+* Workplace Workshops
 * Introduction Workshops
-* Individual or group training
+* Individual or group courses of 8 modules (each 90 minutes)

-* Workplace Workshops
+The one hour workshop offers an overview to the topic as well as useful tips and short habits to integrate in your daily life.

+The full course consists of 8 modules each focusing in depth on different areas of our vision with many fun exercises and information.
-The teaching language for all workshops is English.
-Individual training can be offered in German as well.
+The teaching language is English if not else indicated.
+Training can be offered in German as well.

+Eye wellness is suitable for everyone who wants to maintain a healthy sight and learn how to prevent or improve vision disorders naturally.
+Wear comfortable clothes and bring along your contact lens container and your spectacle case.

 If you would like to know more, please contact me via [email](mailto:{{ author.email }}) for further details.